-Prerequisite: CCP Requirements
+CCP ENG124 COLLEGE COMP I Prerequisite: CCP Requirements

-Length: Year

-Grade Level: 12

-Credit: 1 credit
+Length: Semester 1 Credit: 1 credit

-Designed for students who are ready for college English and who meet the requirements for acceptance, this course will allow students to learn and practice college-level writing in a writer's workshop format including receiving and giving peer review while earning college credit.
-Along with other requirements, Composition I requires extensive reading and writing including 3 persuasive individual essays (one is written and revised with a reflective writing for a portfolio); two to three reader responses; a five to seven page collaborative essay written with classmates with presentation component, plus a five to seven page individual researched argument paper which acts as a capstone for the semester. students must earn a D or better on the individual researched argument paper to pass the course.
+Designed for students who are ready for college English and who meet the requirements for acceptance, this course will allow students to practice college-level writing in a writer's workshop format including receiving and giving peer review while earning college credit.
+Along with other requirements, College Composition requires extensive reading and writing including 3 individual essays of 750-900 words each; two to three reader responses (500 words each); a visual analysis paper; a 1250-1750 word collaborative essay written with classmates with a presentation component, plus a \ 1250-1750 word individual researched argument paper which acts as a capstone for the semester.
+Students will write a minimum total of 5,750 words over the course of the semester.
+Students should expect to follow the syllabus and monthly calendars and be able to complete multiple assignments simultaneously.
+Students will engage with others in collaboration about ideas, take initiative, self-monitor, and reflect during the entire writing process to grow as a collegiate-level writer and as a collegiate thinker initiating their own questions as needed to the instructor. \students must earn a D or better on the individual researched argument paper to pass the course.
 Composition II will build on the skills and knowledge obtained in College Composition including research and inquiry.